mdanielskeys/olcCardioidVisualization/README.md

 ## License
-Of course there is a license to follow for the olcPixelGameEngine MIT License
+Of course there is a license to follow for the olcPixelGameEngine

+The below license opens my code up for utilization and sharing.
+MIT License

 Copyright (c) 2023 Michael Daniels